sailfish009/openstructure/modules/io/doc/mmcif.rst

   .. attribute:: struct_details

-    Stores details about the structure.
+    Stores details about the structure in a :class:`MMCifInfoStructDetails` object.

     Also available as :meth:`GetStructDetails`.
 May also be modified by :meth:`SetStructDetails`.